sm2774us/full_stack_interview_prep_2021/README.md

 ##### A5.
 The **`hgroup`** element was introduced to group multiple heading elements (**`h1`**–**`h6`**) in order to avoid the creation of an unintended sublevel in the hierarchy.
-To understand what problem it tried to address, let’s consider the following markup:
+To understand what problem it tried to address, let's consider the following markup:

 ```html
 <article>